pj8912/grepper-app/README.md

 ------------------

-Authorization depends upon the type od API you use.
+Authorization depends upon the type of API you use.

 *** The important things that are required for authorization are your userid and access-token